Zardosh/Algorithms/README.md

 ## Navigation
-The algorithms are divided by programming language > category.
+The algorithms are divided by website > category > difficulty > problem > programming language.

 ---